WayScience/CytoSnake/docs/tutorial.rst

 Accessing data
 ==============

-In your directory, a `results` folder will be producedm which contains all the outputs generated from the workflow.
+In your directory, a `results` folder will be produced which contains all the outputs generated from the workflow.
 To visualize those outputs, simply type: